Comic

 No hay anuncios

-He dedicated a comic strip to the memory of his mother, Regreso al Edén, but she, in her own way, was also the guardian of his memory.
+He dedicated a comic to the memory of his mother, Regreso al Edén, but she, in her own way, was also the guardian of his memory.

 Paco Roca: “Fascism is like energy: it is neither created nor destroyed, it transforms”